“What business color should I use?”

 It’s one of the most common questions I hear.
 And I understand why it’s daunting.
-With millions of available choices, where should you start?
+With millions of available choices, where should you even start?

 I recommend choosing two main colors first.
 It’s easier to communicate your business brand if you use two colors consistently in all your marketing materials.

 Companies and organizations have been doing this for years.
-Everyone from sports teams to corporations represent themselves with two colors.
+Everyone from sports teams to corporations represent themselves with two business colors.

 When you’ve got two colors to choose from, you just have to answer the question “should I use color A or color B?”
 This makes setting up your web pages and print material easy-peasy.